immunomind/immundata/README.md

     All of this engineering should stay behind the curtain.
 Downstream packages that adopt `immundata` as their backbone should expose high-level verbs such as `compute_diversity()` or `plot_overlap()`; the user need not touch `ImmunData`, DuckDB, or Parquet.
 In the ideal scenario they never learn that an on-disk database powers their workflow – and they never have to.

-    Leave the data engineering to the data engineers (and, sadly, bioinformaticins – I feel your pain); keep your focus or the focus of your users on the biology.
+    Leave the data engineering to the data engineers (and, sadly, bioinformaticians – I feel your pain); keep your focus or the focus of your users on the biology.
 It is sophisticated enough already.

 And now, let's dive into how you work with `immundata`.